 The Israelite Academy invites applicants from people of any background who are sincerely interested in learning about Israelite history, culture, and practice.
 Our faculty is composed of men and women who are experts in their subjects and are all distinguished teachers and leaders in our community.
 You may study with them at one of our satellite campuses or using an online program that allows you to see and interact with your professor and classmates from anywhere in the world!
 We have recently opened our doors in this way to meet the growing demand our people who live in cities or countries where the opportunity to learn from a qualified teacher in a welcoming environment is limited.
 In the Israelite Academy student of color feel comfortable, valued, and appreciated.
 Our students are encouraged to express themselves, be themselves, and encouraged to reach their highest potential.
 Perspective students should apply with the understanding that we are a private school with defined positions just as Orthodox Yeshivas, Catholic Seminaries, and Christian Bible Colleges.
 We encourage you to be a student; learn what we teach and then draw your own conclusions.

-The General Education Program requires a minimum of two years of study with us and completion of a core of course in Hebrew, Tephilah (Prayer), Torah, and History.
-At the end of the program successful men and women are award a certificate of completion that establishes their qualifications to teach in most Talmud Torah Schools operated by synagogues within our community.
+The GE program requires a minimum of two years of study with us and completion of a core of course in Hebrew, Tephilah (Prayer), Torah, and History.
+At the end of the program, successful men and women are awarded a certificate of completion that establishes their qualifications to teach in most Talmud Torah Schools operated by synagogues within our community.

 The Rabbinic Program